 Women and girls are less likely to be diagnosed because ADHD presents itself differently physiologically and socially.
 Young girls may exhibit hyperactivity differently than boys, and girls are also more likely than boys to suffer from inattentive ADHD.
 The symptoms of the inattentive subtype tend to be less disruptive and obvious than those of hyperactive ADHD.
 A hyperactive boy who repeatedly bangs on his desk will be noticed before the inattentive girl who daydreams while staring out the window. (source: Additude Magazine)

 Undiagnosed ADHD can cause life damaging consequences.
 Delay or lack of appropriate diagnosis and treatment can result other conditions such as depression, anxiety, bipolar, learning disabilities, OCD, PTSD, drug and alcohol addiction and eating disorders.
 (Source: NAMI)

 ADHD is commonly associated with children and men yet 4% or 6 million adult women live with ADHD.
 Women face unique challenges due to lack of scientific knowledge, resources, or public understanding.
 Stigma leads many women with ADHD to stay silent about their experiences feeling alone, confused and misunderstood.

 Adult women with ADHD between the ages of 24 to 36 are the fastest growing population undergoing treatment for ADHD.
 In the last 5 years the use of ADHD medication by this age group of women increased by 85%.
 There is a growing group of millennial women who are searching for relatable and relevant resources for their experiences.

 - Take ADDitude Magazine’s ADHD Self-Test for Women, created by By Sari Solden M.S., L.F.M.T.
-Completing this do-it-yourself symptom checklist will give you a better idea of whether you may have adult ADHD or not.
+Completing this self-test is not a diagnosis but it will give you a better idea of whether you may want to seek a professional assessment.